Kiel97/DCSS-Challenge-Generator/README.md

 ### Contribution

 If you want to add more exciting challenges, report misspell or even add new functionalities to source code, don't hesistate to contribute.
 The more patches, the better program will be.
-Just download copy of repository you can adjust it for your needs!
+Just download copy of repository and adjust it your way!

 ### Future Goals
 - [ ] Convert console program to GUI program